HichemTab-tech/react-shared-states/README.md

 * `unsubscribe()` closes the connection and clears the subscribed state.
 * Automatic cleanup on component unmount when no other components are listening.
 * Components mounting later instantly get the latest `data` without re-subscribing.
-* Subscriptions created with `createSharedSubscription` are **static** and persist across `clearAll()` calls.

 ## 🛰️ Static APIs (outside React)
 ## 🏛️ Static/Global Shared Resource Creation

 For large apps, you can create and export shared state, function, or subscription objects for type safety and to avoid key collisions.
-This pattern is similar to Zustand or Jotai stores.
+This pattern is similar to Zustand or Jotai stores:

-**Static resources created with `createShared...` functions are not cleared by `clearAll()` by default**, making them ideal for data that should persist across general state resets.

 ```ts
 import { createSharedState, createSharedFunction, createSharedSubscription, useSharedState, useSharedFunction, useSharedSubscription } from 'react-shared-states';